OCR-D/ocrd_segment/docs/presentations/d3hack2019/content.md

 - Robert

-  is a XXX from Dresden who primarily works on OCR and in particular on OCR post correction.
+  is a computational linguist from Dresden with backgrounds in speech signal processing and machine translation who works on OCR.

 - Janek